Obaied/recorded/README.md

 This abstraction effectively solves the concurrency problem of unit tests.

 ### Pros and Cons of this architecture

+#### Pros
+> TODO

+#### Cons
+- The use of Fragments

+I've always had a problem with fragments since they introduce too much complications and more code.
+Google Coding Horror's "WTFs per minute" standard and you'll know what I mean.
+Fragments are weird:
+  - They have two versions (AppCompat and not-so-AppCompat)
+  - There have their own lifecycle
+  - `setRetainInstance(true)` is a whole new layer of complexity.
+It will save data, sure, but anything relating to views will be recreated.
+Good luck trying to reclaim your lost search adapter items from a RecyclerView without saving instance state. **Its not a silver bullet**.

+I did like how I was able to use them for separation of UI concerns.
+It didn't work too well (see `AudioPlayerService` classes and the horrible connections with `fromActivity_*` methods in this project).
+But, I'll stick with activities for the next project, most probably.

+- Too much boilerplate

+Kotlin can make things very terse.
+I like how a project called KOIN did a dependency injection framework in Kotlin without any reflection or annotations; just pure functional Kotlin with extensions and such.
+Very smart.
+It would be interesting to see how that evolves.
+As for this project, there is just too much boilerplate.
+I've gotten used to it and I do think that the verbosity pays off the price of a large code base, but it does get pretty big, pretty fast.
+Android Arch could eliminate some of this and make things cleaner.

 ## Code Quality
 > TODO